 Continuing updates to this article can be found here:

-- When trying to replicate an article, carefully read all footnotes, appendices, tables, captions, web appendices, etc. Also, check previous or subsequent articles from the same author on the same or related subjects for better documentation.
+- When hunting for data associated with an article, carefully read all footnotes, appendices, tables, captions, web appendices, etc. Also, check previous or subsequent papers from the same author on the same or related subjects for better documentation.

-- Before you contact an author, check his or her web site, the Dataverse Network, the ICPSR Publications Related Archive, and the journal's web site to see if replication materials are available.
+- Before you contact an author, check his or her website, Dataverse, the ICPSR Publications Related Archive, and the journal's web site to see you can find the replication materials on your own.
 If you need to contact the author of the original article, consolidate your requests into as few emails as possible; no matter how generous they are with their time, they will be the bottleneck and you may need to contact them again when trying to understand the data.

-- Although throughout the process you will (i.e,. should) do whatever you can to avoid a conflictual relationship with the authors of the article you replicate, you might as well eliminate the possibility altogether for those with whom you have ongoing professional relationships, such as faculty on your committee or in your department.
+- Although throughout the process you should do whatever you can to avoid a conflictual relationship with the authors of the article you replicate, for class eliminate the possibility altogether: Don't start wtih those with whom you have ongoing professional relationships, such as faculty on your committee or in your department.
 Since there are so many other options out there, its easy to avoid even potential conflicts like these by making wise choices now.
 This will also help you ensure during the research that your decision making is not influenced by anything but producing the best work.

 - You are required to ask for my advice on the article you are considering replicating (whether you take the advice is up to you!).
-That means you should stop by my office with your coauthor and copies of the article you are considering (no, you don't need an appointment), or send me a PDF and CC your coauthor.
-Please don't forget: the article should be published within the last few years, from a good journal, and use methods we have or will talk about in class, or at about the same level of sophistication.
+Please stop by my office with your coauthors and copies of the article you are considering (no, you don't need an appointment), or send me a PDF and CC your coauthor.
+(Please don't forget: the article should be published within the last few years, from a good journal, and use methods we have or will talk about in class, or at about the same level of sophistication.)

 - Since we will give the first draft of your replication, data, and code to another student in the class to replicate your replication, you must use R for this part of the paper (it wouldn't be fair to ask another student to learn new software that our TFs don't support just for that purpose).
 For other parts of your work, or for extending it, you're welcome to use whatever tools you desire.
 Remember, you also don't need to replicate every part of the article you choose; just the part you (and not necessarily the author of the original article) can justify as important for the paper you will write from this.

-- After you have your results and before you start to write the paper, prepare an abstract of 150 words or less and email it to the class list.
-I (and perhaps others) will comment on it and try to help you improve it, and thereby the paper.
+- After you have your results and before you start to write the paper, prepare an abstract of 150 words or less and post it in the appropriate Perusall channel.
+We will all comment on it and try to help you improve it, and thereby the paper.
 After you've finished the analysis, you have borne most of the costs of the research project, and so it is at precisely this time when you can sometimes most easily have a big impact on improving the final product.
-After receiving comments from the list, come by my office (together with your coauthor) and we'll talk through your ideas and results and see if we can make the paper even better.

 - Prepare the paper double-spaced with at least 1 inch margins all around and in 12 point font.
-(I realize that you can see it in smaller fonts, but that's not necessarily true for your reviewers.
-In fact, older reviewers can read papers with smaller fonts, but the experience is more annoying and requires much more attention than it would otherwise.
-There's no reason to put that roadblock in the way of them understanding your work.)
-Print on one side of the paper only (the opposite side should be blank).
+(I realize that you can see it in smaller fonts, but that's not necessarily true for your reviewers.)
 Overall, make the style of the paper look like those professors write.
 For examples, see my preprints.

-- Do not choose an article unless you fully understand its argument, methods, and substance.
+- Do not choose an article unless you fully understand its argument, methods, theory, and substance.

-- Please read the article and this update carefully and check it repeatedly.
+- Please read "Publication, Publication" and this update carefully and check it repeatedly.
 Please try to avoid us having to refer you back to this material when we give you final comments on your paper.

 Suggestions for other instructors who might wish to use this assignment in your classes.
 The key to remember is that students are rarely good at coming up with a big publishable idea, or sometimes even an answerable question, on their own.
-They will eventually, but this is essentially their first real effort.
+They will eventually be good at this, but this is essentially their first real effort.
 To increase the probability that this experience will be a success:

 - Keep them focused on satisfying each and every item on the list.
 Encourage them to read it over multiple times while they are preparing, while they are writing, and before they turn it in.

-- Use the exchange of abstracts (preferably on an email list so everyone else can see at the same time) as a way to help them with their overall pitch, and organization of their paper and its main point.
+- Use the exchange of abstracts (preferably in a way so that everyone else can see at the same time) as a way to help them with their overall pitch, the organization of their paper, and its main point.